jptaranto/typey/README.md

 Ok, so we have our base sizing, now we need to choose the approach that we are going to layout type with.
 We have two options available to us: rhythm and ratio.
-Rhythm allows us to specify line-heights a multiple of $base-line-height, where as ratio allows us to specify line-heights as a multiple of our elements font-size.
+Rhythm allows us to specify line-heights as a multiple of $base-line-height, where as ratio allows us to specify line-heights as a multiple of our elements font-size.
 Rhythm is the default, but for beginners working with web typography the simplest approach is to use ratio.
 Each example below will tell you which method it is for.